-Tim Gane (guitar and keys) and LŠtitia Sadier (vocals, guitar, and keys) were the only permanent members of the groop.
-Mary Hansen (harmony vocals, guitar, and keys), who joined in 1992 and died in 2002, and Andy Ramsay (drums), who joined in 1993, were also considered key members during their tenure.
+Tim Gane (guitar and keys) and Lætitia Sadier (lead vocals, guitar, and keys) were the only consistent members of the groop.
+Mary Hansen (harmony vocals, guitar, and keys), who joined in 1992 and died in 2002, and Andy Ramsay (drums), who joined in 1993, were also key personnel during their tenure.

 - Peng!
 (1992)

 - Switched On (1992) Collection of their first 3 EP's.

 - The Groop Played Space Age Batchelor Pad Music (1993)

 - Transient Random-Noise Bursts with Announcements (1993)

 - Refried Ectoplasm: Switched On, Vol. 2 (1995) Collection of singles and rarities from 1993 up to 1995.

 - Aluminum Tunes: Switched On, Vol. 3 (1998) Collection of EP tracks, singles, and rarities from 1995 up to 1998.

 - Cobra and Phases Group Play Voltage in the Milky Night (1999)

 - Sound-Dust (2001)